ShiLab-Bioinformatics/variScan/Algorithm-description.md

 positions 50 to 54 across all 1,000 reference sequences at the same time.

 Assume the query base `A` is common at positions 50, 51, and 54.
-For those positions, the program uses mismatch mode: it records only the few references that do not have `A`, and it treats all other reference sequences as implicit matches.
+For those positions, the program uses `mismatch mode`: it records only the few references that do not have `A`, and it treats all other reference sequences as implicit matches.

 Now assume the query base `A` is rare at positions 52 and 53.
-For those positions, the program uses match mode: it records only the few reference sequences that do have `A`, and it treats all other references as implicit mismatches.
+For those positions, the program uses `match mode`: it records only the few reference sequences that do have `A`, and it treats all other references as implicit mismatches.

 ### Common Query Base